1955 French Makalu expedition

 The 1955 French Makalu expedition was the first to successfully climb Makalu, the Himalayan mountain 19 km to the southeast of Mount Everest, on the border between Nepal and Tibet.
 At 8485 m Makalu is the fifth-highest mountain in the world and an eight-thousander.

-The expedition, led by Jean Franco, approached the mountain from the south through Nepal and then wound around into Tibet, in China, to reach the summit from the north face.
+The expedition, led by Jean Franco, approached the mountain from the south through Nepal and then wound around into Tibet, to reach the summit from the north face.
 Thanks to good snow conditions and weather, as well as good leadership, the entire team of mountaineers and one of the Sherpas reached the summit – Jean Couzy and Lionel Terray on 15 May 1955, followed next day by Jean Franco, Guido Magnone and Gyalzen Norbu; and then Jean Bouvier, Serge Coupé, Pierre Leroux and André Vialatte on 17 May.

 Background

 Topography

 Makalu is, after Mount Everest and Lhotse, the highest mountain on a ridge running east from Everest itself.
 The east-west Kangshung Glacier and the Kama valley in Tibet lie to the north of the ridge and the Barun Glacier and Barun River in Nepal flow along the southern flank.
 The high mountains Pethangse, Chago and Kangchungtse (also known as Makalu II) are also on the ridge between Everest and Makalu.
 At 8485 m Makalu is the fifth-highest mountain in the world and an eight-thousander.
 Chomo Lonzo (7804 m), is on a ridge northeast of Kangchungtse and due north of Makalu.

 Makalu is generally in the shape of a four-sided pyramid with its faces scooped out in vast cirques.
 Of its four ridges, two – the southeast and northwest – form the Tibet–Nepal border and a third ridge, the southwest, slopes down to the Barun Glacier.
 The west cirque forms the face between the southwest and northwest ridges down which flows the Makalu Glacier and high up beside this glacier lies the smaller northwest cirque.